octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterDeployContract/course.md

 map[ <key1> -> <value1>; <key2> -> <value2> ]
 ```

-Here, an exemple of a command line _ligo compile-storage_ for transpiling a map containg a tuple.
+Here, an example of a command line _ligo compile-storage_ for transpiling a map containg a tuple.

 ```
 ligo compile-storage starmap.ligo main 'map [ "earth" -> (1,1,1) ]'